michael131468/asz/docs/config.md

   Specifies a local directory to use as a source for the custom-images instead of cloning the git repo specified in `custom_images_git_url`.

+- `osbuildvm_images_build`

+  Toggles on the building of osbuildvm images.
+A truthful value is the on state and the undefined or falsey value is the off state.

+  eg. `yes`

 # Project Configurations

 - `distros`